 17. Ultimate and immediate parent companies

-The Funds are a part of PAC and PAC's ultimate and immediate parent is Prudential Plc, which is the parent company that prepares group accounts.
-Copies of these accounts can be obtained from the Company Secretary, Laurence Pountney Hill, London, EC4R 0HH.
+The Funds are a part of PAC and PAC's ultimate parent is Prudential plc, which is the parent company that prepares consolidated accounts.

+Copies of PAC's accounts may be obtained from 10 Fenchurch Avenue, London, EC3M 5AG.